1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 Variance is a concept in type systems, especially those with subtyping.
 Keeping variance in mind when working with advanced type-level machinery in languages is quite helpful, but it applies a lot to simpler concepts too, such as when you are designing classes and interfaces.
 In this post, we will get an understanding of what variance is and how we can use it to our advantage to write correct code.

+Note that this post requires an understanding of type parameters, also known as generics, as well as basic OOP concepts.

 # Variance of Type Parameters

 ## Covariance